Number One (1973 film): Cast

-Making of the movie
+Production

 Nicola Campigli, to whom his late father Massimo bequeathed a fortune in pictures in 1971, is the victim of an art theft.
 Since Campigli has frequented Rome's jet set at Club "Number One", he meets the son-in-law of comedian Totò, the young film producer Gianni Buffardi.
-After the thieves are discovered, Campigli and Buffardi do research in the night club and at police stations.
-With a dozen Italian starlets as well as some well-known Italian actors (Venantino Venantini, Luigi Pistilli, Renzo Montagnani), the Romanian Chris Avram and the French actress Claude Jade, the crime thriller Number One comes into being, which finally hits on May 28, 1973, Premiere.
+After the thieves are discovered, Campigli and Buffardi do research in the nightclub and at police stations.
+With a dozen Italian starlets as well as some well-known Italian actors (Venantino Venantini, Luigi Pistilli, Renzo Montagnani), the Romanian Chris Avram and the French actress Claude Jade, the crime thriller Number One was created, which premiered on May 28, 1973.

 In an uncredited extra appearance, Eleonora Giorgi is seen in her first film appearance.
 She is a blonde companion in the nightclub to Commenda, played by Renato Turi.

-Since the film shows very clear references to the then current trials surrounding the Number One and makes real persons clearly recognisable, such as the death of Talitha Getty and the Banda della Magliana (Magliana Gang), it was immediately withdrawn from circulation after the screening: The memory of the real-life Number One, Rome's hottest nightclub, which had been closed down for drug use after an anonymous tip-off just a year earlier, was too vivid.
-But above all, the people involved were too strong.

-It wasn't until 2021 that negatives were discovered in a warehouse and the film was restored by the Centro Sperimentale di Cinematografia and saw its re-release and world premiere on television.
+Since the film makes references to the then-current trials surrounding Number One and makes real people recognisable, such as the deaths of Talitha Getty and the Banda della Magliana (Magliana Gang), it was immediately withdrawn from circulation after the screening.
+It wasn't until 2021 that the film was restored by the Centro Sperimentale di Cinematografia and saw its re-release and world premiere on television.

-Restoration in 2021
+Restoration

-The film, whose main characters are pseudonyms of partly real representatives of the jet set in Rome in the 1970s, disappears from the public very quickly.
-Negatives will appear in 2020.
-The Centro Sperimentale di Cinematografia and the Cineteca Nazionale are reconstructing the film in collaboration with the cineast television broadcaster Cine34.
-Roberto d'Ettore Piazzoli, the cameraman at the time, and Antonello Buffardi, the director's son, are also present.
-The film was shown again at the 39th Torino Film Festival in Turin in November 2021 The film will then have its television premiere on the broadcaster Cine34.
-Luca Pallanch from the Cineteca Nazionale explains: “The good Roma, told a little earlier by Carlo Lizzani, and the bad Rome, painted by Gianni Buffardi, are two sides of the same coin that now not only offer cinephiles but also detectives in Italian history will."
+The film, whose main characters are pseudonyms of partly real representatives of the jet set in Rome in the 1970s, disappears from the public.
+The Centro Sperimentale di Cinematografia and the Cineteca Nazionale are reconstructing the film in collaboration with the television broadcaster Cine34.
+Roberto D'Ettore Piazzoli, the cameraman at the time, and Antonello Buffardi, the director's son, are also present.
+The film was shown again at the 39th Torino Film Festival in Turin in November 2021.
+The film will then have its television premiere on the broadcaster Cine34.
+Luca Pallanch from the Cineteca Nazionale said: “The good Roma, told a little earlier by Carlo Lizzani, and the bad Rome, painted by Gianni Buffardi, are two sides of the same coin that now not only offer cinephiles but also detectives in Italian history will."

-Shortly after it was shown at the film festival, the film premiered on TV on Italian Channel Cine 34 at December 9, 2021.
+Shortly after it was shown at the film festival, the film premiered on TV on Italian Channel Cine 34 on December 9, 2021.